The Hungry Bites

 • 1 ½ teaspoon vanilla extract

-• 3.5 oz (100 g) white chocolate, chopped
+• 3.5 oz (100 g) white chocolate (chopped)

-For the chestnut cream:
+For the chestnut cream (sweet chestnut purée):

-• 1 cup (200 g) packed boiled chestnuts
+• 1 cup (200 g) cooked chestnuts (packed)

 • ⅔ cups (200 g) sweet chestnut spread

-• 3-4 tablespoons water
+• 4 tablespoons water (add gradually)

-For the biscuits:
+For the base:

 • 18 savoiardi biscuits